-There are many different types of Japanese green tea and with this guide, beginning tea drinkers will be able to differentiate between the varieties of teas to help in picking a favorite.
+There are many different types of Japanese green tea.
+With this guide, beginner tea drinkers will differentiate between the varieties of teas to pick a favorite.

 Below, find details about: